CSCfi/llm-quantization-scripts/GPTQ/README.md

 ## LUMI

-To run gptq scripts on LUMI, you have to setup a Python environment using `optimum`, `gptqmodel`, and `llmcompressor`, built on the top of LUMI's AI Singularity framework.
+To run gptq scripts on LUMI, you have to setup a Python environment using `gptqmodel`, and `llmcompressor`, built on the top of LUMI's AI Singularity framework.

 Load the `Singularity` container environment and set the contianer image path.
 Later, create virtual environment inside the contianer and install the packages.